Home Installation Demos C++ docs Python docs

 print(element.tabulate(0, points))

-Degree 1 Ravairt–Thomas element
+Degree 1 Ravairt–Thomas element¶

 As a second example, we create a degree 1 Raviart–Thomas element on a triangle.
-Details of the definition of this element can be found at https://defelement.com/elements/raviart-thomas.html.
+Details of the definition of this element can be found at https://defelement.org/elements/raviart-thomas.html.
 This element spans:

 The DOFs of this element are integrals along each edge of the cell of the dot product of the function with the normal to the edge.